JackBekket/Hellper/lib/database/README_GENERATED.md

 # database

-This package provides a database for storing and managing user data, AI session data, and session usage data.
-It includes structs for representing users, AI sessions, and session usage, as well as functions for adding users, updating user and session usage, and retrieving session usage.
+This package provides a database for storing and managing user data, including user sessions and their usage.
+It also includes a database for managing AI session data.

-## File Structure
+## File structure

 ```
 lib/database/
+    newUserDataBase.go
     newAiSessionDataBase.go
-    newUserDataBase.go
 ```

-## Major Code Parts

-### User Data
+## User data

+The `newUserDataBase.go` file defines a database for storing user data.
+It includes functions for adding new users, updating user usage, and retrieving session usage.

+- `AddUser(user User)`: Adds a new user to the `UsersMap`.
+- `UpdateUserUsage(id int64, usage map[string]int)`: Updates the usage of a user's AiSession.
+- `UpdateSessionUsage(id int64, usage map[string]int)`: Updates the usage of a session.
+- `GetSessionUsage(id int64) (map[string]int)`: Returns the usage of a session.

-The `User` struct represents a user in the database.
-It has fields for the user's ID, username, dialog status, admin status, AI session, and network.
-The `UsersMap` variable is a map that stores users, where the key is the user's ID and the value is the `User` struct.
+The `User` struct represents a user and includes fields for ID, username, dialog status, admin status, AiSession, and network.

-The `AddUser` function adds a new user to the `UsersMap`.

-### AI Session Data

-The `AiSession` struct represents an AI session.
-It has fields for the GPT key, GPT model, AI type, dialog thread, base URL, and usage.
-The `AiSessionMap` variable is a map that stores AI sessions, where the key is an integer and the value is the `AiSession` struct.
+- `AiSession`: Represents an AI session and includes fields for GPT key, GPT model, AI type, dialog thread, base URL, and usage.

-### Session Usage Data

-The `SessionUsage` struct represents the usage of a session.
-It has fields for the session ID and usage data.
-The `UsageMap` variable is a map that stores session usage, where the key is the session ID and the value is the `SessionUsage` struct.

-The `UpdateSessionUsage` function updates the usage of a session with a given ID in the `UsageMap`.
-The `GetSessionUsage` function returns the usage of a session with a given ID from the `UsageMap`.

-### Chat Session Data
+The `UsersMap` is a map that stores users by their ID.

+## AI session data

+The `newAiSessionDataBase.go` file defines a database for storing AI session data.
+It includes an `AiSessionMap` that stores AI sessions by their ID.

+- `main()`: Prints "Hello world!"

-The `ChatSession` struct represents a chat session.
-It has fields for the conversation buffer and dialog thread.
+The `AiSession` struct represents an AI session and includes fields for GPT key, GPT model, AI type, dialog thread, base URL, and usage.

-### Edge Cases
+## Edge cases

-The package does not explicitly handle any edge cases for launching the application.

-### Environment Variables, Flags, and Command-Line Arguments

-The package does not use any environment variables, flags, or command-line arguments for configuration.
+There are no edge cases mentioned in the provided code.

+## Conclusion

+This package provides a database for storing and managing user data, including user sessions and their usage.
+It also includes a database for managing AI session data.
+The package includes functions for adding new users, updating user usage, and retrieving session usage.
+The package also includes a database for managing AI session data.